bradfordlemley/cra-monorepo-examples/README.md

 FindSourcePkgs(initial package.json)
 ```
 Supports:
 * Transitive source dependencies.
 * Monorepos and private registries.
 * Source entry points.

-## Tests in Source Dependencies
+## Testing
-In order to facilitate concurrent development of shared components, source dependencies should be testable by the consumer.
+Source packages should be testable by the consumer, just like the consumer's own source is tested.

-React-scripts will automatically include tests defined in source dependency packages along with the app tests.
+This facilitates concurrent development of shared components.

+## Source code type
+This proposal does not include a mechansim to describe source code, e.g. language features used.

+The proposal assumes that the consumer knows which source packages it is including and is able to build them, e.g. the included source packages have the same build requirements as the consumer's own source.

-## sourceDependencies Examples
+## Example
+This repo demonstrates many of the use cases supported by this proposal.

 ```
 repo/
   app1/